nats-io/nats.java/README.md

 #### Clusters & Reconnecting

-The Java client will automatically reconnect if it loses its connection the nats-server.
+The Java client will automatically reconnect if it loses its connection to the nats-server.
 If given a single server, the client will keep trying that one.
 If given a list of servers, the client will rotate between them.
 When the nats servers are in a cluster, they will tell the client about the other servers, so that in the simplest case a client could connect to one server, learn about the cluster and reconnect to another server if its initial one goes down.

 To tell the connection about multiple servers for the initial connection, use the `servers()` method on the options builder, or call `server()` multiple times.